Dee Ocleppo

-Dee Ocleppo Hilfiger (née Deniz Caroline Erbuğ) is an American fashion designer and entrepreneur.
+Dee Ocleppo Hilfiger (née Deniz Caroline Erbuğ; formerly Ocleppo; born November, 24 1966) is an American fashion designer and entrepreneur.
+She was married from 1997 to 2003 to Gianni Ocleppo, with whom she had two children, including Julian Ocleppo.
+Since 2008, she has been married to fashion designer Tommy Hilfiger.

-The former fashion model-turned financier (commodities broker) is married to fashion designer Tommy Hilfiger and is the mother of Italian professional tennis player and model Julian Ocleppo.

-Early life
+Early life and education

-Dee Ocleppo Hilfiger was born in Cleveland, Ohio and raised in East Greenwich, Rhode Island.
-Her parents are Turkish and British immigrants and both moved to the United States to pursue academic careers.
-Her father, a retired radiologist, was born in Istanbul and her mother, a British microbiologist, was born in Birmingham, England.
+Hilfiger was born Deniz Caroline Erbuğ in Cleveland, Ohio, a Turkish Vedat Erbuğ, radiologist, and Patricia Erbuğ (née Seitter; b.
+1944), a British microbiologist.
+Both of her parents moved to the United States to pursue their academic careers.
+She was raised in East Greenwich, Rhode Island.
+She completed a degree in communications at Southern Methodist University in Dallas, Texas.

+Career

 Los Angeles-based photographer, videographer, and talent manager Jean Renard discovered Ocleppo Hilfiger and encouraged her to pursue modeling.
 Renard also discovered and managed the career of Niki Taylor.

-Career

 In recent years, Ocleppo Hilfiger has become most known for creating and serving as lead designer of the eponymous luxury accessory label Dee Ocleppo, which includes a line of handbags with interchangeable features.

 Dee Ocleppo Label

 Ocleppo Hilfiger initially suggested that her husband, Tommy Hilfiger, consider a line for his own iconic eponymous brand.
 However, Hilfiger convinced his wife to embark on creating a line of vintage-style luxury handbags under her own label.
 Among stylistic influencers of Ocleppo Hilfiger's label, she credits Lauren Hutton, Grace Kelly and her friend Iris Apfel.

 Under the auspices of D.H.
 Designs LLC and with encouragement from HSN's CEO Mindy Grossman, Ocleppo Hilfiger launched her accessory line in 2012, selling her first handbag to the mega-retail luxury department store Harrods.
 She then opened a showroom at Trump Tower in Manhattan and more recently at Galeries Lafayette's flagship store in Paris.

-In 2015, she launched Bag bar, which is a design-your-own accessory system for classic handbags, which was purchased by Kate Spade and Company.
+In 2015, she launched Bag bar, which is a custom accessory system for classic handbags, which was purchased by Kate Spade and Company.

-In January 2017, Ocleppo Hilfiger announced that the Dee Ocleppo brand would partner with the Judith Leiber label, owned by Manhattan-based consumer brand and licensing conglomerate Authentic Brands Group, which also owns Jones New York, and department stores including Macy's, Bergdorf Goodman, Neiman Marcus, Bloomingdale's.
+In January 2017, Ocleppo Hilfiger announced that the Dee Ocleppo brand would partner with the Judith Leiber label.
 As the new co-owner, she will become the brand's creative director and serve as its global ambassador.